JoeyBernhardt/NumericalEcology/Chap-9-presentation.md

 ```

 ## Intro to CA
--CA is well suited to the analysis of species abundance data without pre-transformation.
+- CA is well suited to the analysis of species abundance data without pre-transformation.

--data submitted to CA must be frequencies or frequency-like, dimensionally homogeneous and non-negative (as is the case of species counts or presence–absence data)
+- data submitted to CA must be frequencies or frequency-like, dimensionally homogeneous and non-negative (as is the case of species counts or presence–absence data)

+-  raw data are transformed into a matrix Q, of cell-by-cell contributions to the pearson χ 2 statistic

+- get an ordination, where the χ 2 distance is preserved among sites instead of the Euclidean distance.
+The χ 2 distance is not influenced by double zeros

+## How CA differs from PCA
+- In both PCA and CA the weights are derived by eigenanalysis
+- In PCA, the matrix of species abundances is transformed into a matrix of covariances or correlations, each abundance value being replaced by a measure of its correlation (or covariance) with other abundances in other quadrats
+- In CA, the abundance data is transformed to a chi-square statistic, which is used to depict the degree associations among sites depart from independence
+-  the chi-square metric in CA preserves ecological distance by modeling differences in associations rather than abundances of single species.

+- the system of weights used to score sites or quadrats is derived from a metric of species associations, and the more these associations depart from independence, the further separated final scores will be

 ## CA of the raw species dataset (original species abundances)